Atlas975/Notes/OperatingSystems/Page_replacement.md

 ## Second chance / clock
 - A circular list of of pages is kept (page tables can be walked through recursively)
-- This looks for a frame whose access bit is set to 0 and then replaces it, less overhead than an [[LRU]] cache
+- This looks for a frame whose access bit is set to 0 and then replaces it, less overhead than an [[LRU]]

 ![[Pasted image 20230118185107.png|450|450]]